agentheath/portfolio/writing/mobile_app/checklist.md

-- [ ] If your app uses 3rd-party libraries, have you verified that you have a current license for those libraries?
+- [ ] If your app uses third-party libraries, have you verified that you have a current license for those libraries?
 {: style='list-style-type: none'}

 ## Privacy